Marin Bikes (x10) Review Summary (Quick Stats)

 Since 1986, Marin has designed and built a wide range of bikes that have gone on to win awards in various biking competitions.
 They’ve gone further to found a cycling culture and innovation like no other, revolutionizing the whole industry.

 Their skills, experience, and knowledge are honed outside on the rough trails, making sure that they learn, improve, and evolve, constantly striving to build the perfect bike.
+They also have a great range of kids MTBs.
+Check out our article on MTBs for kids.

 Who Owns Marin Bikes?